unifyai/docs/NOTES.md

     5. Then you should move the `generate_docs.py` script inside the `output` folder
     6. Run `python output/generate_docs.py`
     7. Once the script is complete, you can copy the `.mdx` files inside the `output` folder inside the `python` folder of the `unify-docs` repo.

+16. In case there's a submodule in the python client that docs shouldn't be built for, that submodule should be added to [this](https://github.com/unifyai/unify/blob/28384abae3863ee54ea16672f83a02be1a3673aa/generate_docs.py#L13) list.